 The fulcrum for initiating change in the management of wild salmon in the Pacific Northwest lies, in our view, with the conceptual foundation that guides the behaviors, practices and policies of management agencies.
 The continuing failure of the federal planning and recovery effort for Pacific Northwest salmon is a result of the chasm that exists between the current conceptual foundation's production system and an alternative conceptual foundation based on the salmon's ecological and life history needs.
 This incompatibility lies at the root of the Court's consistent rejection of a series of BiOps for Columbia River salmon over the past 25 years.
-While some aspects of an alternative conceptual foundation, first articulated by Williams and colleagues,105 have been incorporated into recovery efforts (see the example below), the major thrust of current management actions proposed in both recovery plans and BiOps remain rooted in the industrialized production system of the existing conceptual foundation.
+While some aspects of an alternative conceptual foundation, first articulated by Williams and colleagues,170 have been incorporated into recovery efforts (see the example below), the major thrust of current management actions proposed in both recovery plans and BiOps remain rooted in the industrialized production system of the existing conceptual foundation.

-Okanagan River/Osoyoos Lake Sockeye: A Non-Traditional Mitigation Measure

-Sockeye salmon are one of the five salmon species in the Columbia Basin.
-They have a unique life history among salmon species due to their use of lakes for the freshwater rearing of juveniles.
-Historically, at least 27 lakes originally supported populations of Columbia River sockeye in Oregon, Washington and Idaho.106 Sockeye now occur in the Columbia River Basin in only three localities: Lake Wenatchee, Washington; Lake Osoyoos, Washington and British Columbia; and Redfish Lake, Idaho.
-The Idaho Snake River sockeye ESU is listed as endangered.107
+Okanagan River/Osoyoos Lake Sockeye: A Non-Traditional Mitigation Measure unique life history among salmon species due to their use of lakes for the freshwater rearing of juveniles.
+Historically, at least 27 lakes originally supported populations of Columbia River sockeye in Oregon, Washington and Idaho.171 Sockeye now occur in the Columbia River Basin in only three localities: Lake Wenatchee, Washington; Lake Osoyoos, Washington and British Columbia; and Redfish Lake, Idaho.
+The Idaho Snake River sockeye ESU is listed as endangered.172